broekhuyse/cs3307-vmm/README.txt

+CS3307A | Object-Oriented Design and Analysis | Group Project
+"Virtual Vending Machine"

+Wrote code mostly for Product & ProductCollection classes, and for credit card functionality.

+Compiling Notes:

 "make" will compile the code and place the executable in a bin folder "make clean" will remove the executable and objects used for compilation